The QG config file#

 README_NAME: README.txt

-field contains the status of the check (either GREEN
+The status field contains the status of the check (either GREEN, RED, YELLOW, NA or UNANSWERED).

 "1":